longxuelin/journal/readme.md

 Developer of the document —— Record the developer of the document to clarify the responsibility.
 Position of the approver —— Fill in the position of the approver to reflect the standardization of the approval process.
 Number of pages —— Record the number of pages of the document to have a preliminary understanding of the document's scale.
-Storage location.
+Storage location —— Indicate the storage location of the document for easy subsequent access to the physical or electronic storage path.
-Registration date.
+Registration date —— Automatically or manually record the registration date for timeline management.
-Approval date.
+Approval date —— Record the approval date to track the approval progress of the document.
-Notes (optional).
+Notes (optional) —— If there is other information that needs to be explained, it can be filled in here.
-You can also upload the document if needed. <--by lihuaju>
+You can also upload the document if needed —— If there is an electronic document, it can be uploaded through this function to achieve a complete record of the document. <--by lihuaju>
 Submit the Form
 Click the Ввод button.
-If all required fields are filled, the data will be saved to test.csv, and a success message will be displayed.
-Otherwise, an error message will prompt you to fill in the necessary fields. <--by lihuaju>
+If all required fields are filled, the data will be saved to test.csv, and a success message will be displayed —— If all required fields are filled, the data will be successfully saved to test.csv, and at the same time, a success message will be displayed to prompt the user that the operation is successful.
 3.3 Recording Quality Control Log of Technical Documentation Lists (journal/pages/ПТО.py) <!—by lihuaju>
 Run the Application
-Navigate to the journal directory in your terminal.
+Navigate to the journal directory in your terminal —— Correctly switch to the journal directory in the terminal to ensure the correct command - execution environment.
 Run the command:

 bash